usds/us-forms-system/docs/building-a-form/available-form-features-and-usage-guidelines.md

 #### Usage guidelines

-Right now, the required checkbox is automatically included in all forms.
-The US Forms System team will refactor this component to make it more customizable.
-To follow that discussion, subscribe to https://github.com/usds/us-forms-system/issues/53.
+No notice or checkbox appears above the submit button unless a `preSubmitInfo` section is specified.
+Most applications will want, at minimum, to give some sort of notice to the user before the form is submitted.
+Although this section is optional, it is highly recommended.

-For the code implementation, see [`ErrorableCheckbox`](../../src/js/components/ErrorableCheckbox.jsx).
+For the code implementation, see [`PreSubmitSection`](../../src/js/components/PreSubmitSection.jsx) and [`SubmitController`](../../src/js/review/SubmitController.jsx).

 [Back to *Building a Form*](./README.md)